-Community Sponsorship enables people across the UK to transform the lives of vulnerable refugee families by welcoming them into their local communities and supporting them as they rebuild their lives in safety.
+Community Sponsorship empowers people across the UK to welcome refugees into their local communities and support them as they rebuild their lives in safety.

 Up and down the country, communities have made the amazing decision to welcome and support a refugee family.